caseycs/hugoDocs/content/hosting-and-deployment/hosting-on-github.md

 1. You must use the `<USERNAME>.github.io` naming scheme for your GitHub repo.
 2. Content from the `master` branch will be used to publish your GitHub Pages site.

-It becomes much simpler in this case: we'll create two separate repos, one for Hugo's content, and a git submodule with the `public` folder's content in it.
+It becomes much simpler in this case: we'll create two separate repos, one for Hugo's content, and a git submodule with the `docs` folder's content in it.

 ### Step-by-step Instructions